DevToolsGroup/simple-spel-shell/docs/tutorial/10-error-handling.md

 getReplConfig().setStopOnException(TaskNotFoundException.class);
 ```

-Now throwing `TaskNotFoundException` from `completeTask` does stop the loop
+Now throwing `TaskNotFoundException` from `completeTask` does stop the loop.
-— but so does calling `exit()`, in effect, *stop working*.
+But that breaks `exit()`, calling it will not exit the loop.
 Recall that `TaskShell`'s `exit()` throws `ShellExitException(true)`,
 because of the `setOnExit(ShellUtils.exnExit(true))` call from [page 8](08-submenus.md)
-— and that's no longer the configured `stopOnException`,
+— and that's no longer the configured `stopOnException`.
-so the loop's `catch (Exception ex)` block treats it like any other uncaught exception instead of rethrowing it,
+So the loop's `catch (Exception ex)` block treats it like any other uncaught exception instead of rethrowing it,
 printing a full stack trace (since `ShellExitException` isn't a `ShellException`)
 and looping again, leaving you stuck at the prompt with `exit` seemingly not working.